How is Zeffy free?

 • It must operate on a nonprofit model, with all the earnings dedicated to its social welfare purpose.

-• It must engage in non-commercial activities that are not charitable.
+• It must be primarily engaged in non-commercial activities that are not charitable.

 Social welfare organizations, trade unions, and civic leagues fall under the 501(c)(4) category.
 Here are some well-known examples of 501(c)(4) nonprofits:

-While we’ll dive deep below, here’s a snapshot of the other key distinctions you must understand before choosing the right foundation for your nonprofit.
+While we’ll dive deep below, here’s a snapshot of the other vital distinctions between these popular nonprofit classifications.

 Responsive Table